Installing the Glasgow Haskell Compiler and Cabal

 To compile Cardano Node using source code, you must install the Glasgow Haskell Compiler (GHC) and Cabal for building applications and libraries.

 For each Cardano Node release, Input-Output recommends compiling binaries using specific versions of GHC and Cabal.
-For example, refer to in the to determine the GHC and Cabal versions required for the current Cardano Node release.
+For example, refer to Installing cardano-node and cardano-cli from source in the Cardano Developer Portal to determine the GHC and Cabal versions required for the current Cardano Node release.
 Table 1 lists GHC and Cabal version requirements for the current Cardano Node release.

 Table 1 Current Cardano Node Version Requirements